MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    ![Power BI logo in query cards](../Images/WpA/tutorials/pbi-cards.png)

-In addition to the Manager impact and Quickstart overview dashboards for Power BI, Workplace Analytics also includes the following Power BI dashboards you can use in Power BI to visually analyze data.
-Select a dashboard for more details and setup steps:
+In addition to the **Manager impact** and **Quickstart overview** dashboards for Power BI, Workplace Analytics also includes the following dashboards that you can use in Power BI to visually analyze data.
+Select a dashboard to see more details about it and how to set it up:

 * [Business continuity](../tutorials/power-bi-bc.md)
 * [Collaboration assessment](../tutorials/power-bi-collab-assess.md)